Manage Identities and Authorization Policies

 • Create a federation administrators group that maps to the federated IdP's administrator group and is governed by the same security policies as the federated IdP's administrator group.

-• Create a local user and assign the user to the default Administrators IAM group.
-Use this user for break-glass type scenarios (for example, inability to access resources through federation).
+• Create local users and assign the users to the default Administrators, IAM Administrators, and Credential Administrators IAM groups.
+Use these users for break-glass type scenarios (for example, inability to access resources through federation).

-• Define a policy to prevent the federated administrators IAM group from modifying the membership of the default tenancy Administrators group.
+• Define a policy to prevent the federated administrators IAM group from modifying the membership of the default tenancy Administrators groups.

-• Detect unauthorized access and operations by monitoring the audit logs for operations by tenancy administrators and changes to the Administrators group.
+• Detect unauthorized access and operations by monitoring the audit logs for operations by tenancy administrators and changes to the Administrators groups.

 Monitor and Manage the Activities and Status of All Users